indero/t0maten/README.md

-# Tomaten - A Helper for doing Daily Pomomdoro on the terminal
+# T0maten - A Helper for doing Daily Pomomdoro on the terminal

 This is a helper for working with Pomodoro.
 I use this for my everyday work.

+## Install

+Clone this repo and create a pomodori and a html folder.

 ## Tools